djarecka/cloudtest/README.md

 Work in progress!

-Codes for testing microphysical scheme used in atmospheric numerical models.
+Codes for testing microphysical schemes used in atmospheric numerical models.

 Simple examples of usage: